TCA Awards

 The TCA Awards are awards presented by the Television Critics Association in recognition of excellence in television.
 There are eleven categories, which are presented every summer towards the end of the organization's summer press tour.

 Due to the COVID-19 pandemic, the 2020 and 2021 awards were presented online.
+Due to the 2023 Hollywood labor disputes, the winners of the 2023 awards were presented via a press release by the TCA with no in-person ceremony.

 Categories

 TCA Awards are currently awarded in the following categories: